FaribaKhandani/ApolloHiltGraphql/README.md

-In this Application is shown three different lists with navigaction compose when clicking on a specific item can show some details.
+In this Application is shown three different lists with navigaction compose when clicking on a specific item that can show some details.
-A new Note can be added with the date.

 Which technology: